 - Exclude registers that are typically different: Includes items that could change regularly such as SpecFlowPressure, SpecFlowTemperature, Gas composition, etc. A complete list is defined in reg\list\compare\config\exclude.txt found under the installation directory for MeterLinkTM. - Include read-only registers: Includes, in the compare, read-only registers stored in the collected configurations.
-This includes points like firmware version, Kfactors, etc. - 10.
+This includes points like firmware version, K-factors, etc. - 8.
 Click Save to save the configuration file.
 A default filename is provided based on the meter name, time, and date the configuration was collected.
-Keep the default name or change it.
+You can keep the default name or change it.
 The file is saved, by default, to the Data folder directory defined under Program Settings.
-You may change the directory location if desired. - 11.
-Click Print to print the configuration currently opened in the editor.
+You may change the directory location if desired.

+- Click Print to print the configuration currently opened in the editor.
 Only the registers in the currently selected view will be printed.
-You can also click the print icon,

-, on the tool bar to print the opened configuration. - 12.
-Use Convert to download the configuration from a legacy Rosemount Ultrasonic meter to later generation of electronics. - a) First connect to the legacy electronics. - b) Collect and save the configuration using the Edit/Compare Configuration dialog box.
-Upgrade the electronics on the meter. - c) Connect to the new meter electronics and open the Edit/Compare Configuration dialog. - d) Open the configuration collected from the legacy electronics.
-The Convert button is enabled. - e) Click Convert to read the configuration from the new meter. - f) Modify it with the data from the legacy configuration.
+You can also click the print icon, a, on the tool bar to print the opened configuration. - 10.
+Use Convert to download the configuration from a legacy Rosemount Ultrasonic meter to later generation of electronics. - a) First connect to the legacy electronics.
+Collect and save the configuration using the Edit/Compare Configuration dialog box.
+Upgrade the electronics on the meter. - b) Connect to the new meter electronics and open the Edit/Compare Configuration dialog.
+Open the configuration collected from the legacy electronics.
+The Convert button is enabled. - c) Click Convert to read the configuration from the new meter and modify it with the data from the legacy configuration.
 MeterLinkTM displays this modified configuration in the dialog.
 At this point, MeterLink has not written anything to the new meter.
-All the values highlighted in yellow are values from the legacy configuration.

-- g) Click Write Checked to write the changed portion of the configuration to the new meter. - h) If any data point failed to be written, you must correct the invalid value and click Write Checked again until the configuration is written without any errors.

-Once the configuration is written, choose whether or not to compare the displayed configuration with the configuration in the meter by selecting Meter and clicking Compare.
+All the values highlighted in yellow are values from the legacy configuration. - d) Click Write Checked to write the changed portion of the configuration to the new meter.
+If any data point failed to be written, you must correct the invalid value and click Write Checked again until the configuration is written without any errors.
+Once the configuration is written, you can choose to compare the displayed configuration with the configuration in the meter by selecting Meter and clicking Compare.
 This will verify everything was written correctly.